Last Updated on

 - Multiple finish colors

-To strum it up, the Taylor 214ce Deluxe Grand Auditorium is a really nice guitar.
+To strum it up, the Taylor 214ce DLX is a really nice guitar.
 While this is usually the price range that an experienced player would dabble in, newbies will find themselves with a guitar that'll last them a lifetime.
 It's a strumming deal for a versatile musician!